davistui/davistui.github.io/_posts/2021-06-21-The-Pandemic-What-If-This-Happened-In-2011.md

 ---
 layout: post
-title: The Pandemic: What If This Happened In 2011?
+title: The Pandemic, What If This Happened In 2011?
 category: Technology
 date: 2021-06-21